electrode-io/electrode-server/README.md

 ### `listener` (function)

-* A function to install event listeners for the electrode server startup lifecycle.
+- A function to install event listeners for the electrode server startup lifecycle.

-* The following events are supported:
+- The following events are supported:

-  * `config-composed` - All configurations have been composed into a single one
+  - `config-composed` - All configurations have been composed into a single one
-  * `server-created` - Hapi server created
+  - `server-created` - Hapi server created
-  * `connection-set` - Connection set with `server.connection`
-  * `plugins-sorted` - Plugins processed and sorted by priority
+  - `plugins-sorted` - Plugins processed and sorted by priority
-  * `plugins-registered` - Plugins registered with Hapi
+  - `plugins-registered` - Plugins registered with Hapi
-  * `server-started` - Server started
+  - `server-started` - Server started
-  * `complete` - Final step before returning
+  - `complete` - Final step before returning

 To receive events you must provide an optional listener at construction time to electrodeServer.
 This can be included on the original configuration object.
 The data object will